 How to Import Goods Into Canada

 Maybe you've been on a business trip and have collected unique items that you want to sell in Canada.
 Or, without even leaving your desk, you've discovered a more inexpensive source of supplies for your business out of the country.
 Now you want to know how to start an import business.
-If you don't already have a business, you will need to start a business before you can start importing into Canada.
+This guide will cover every step in the process.

 Get a Business Number